Multilevel regression with poststratification: Mathematical formulation

+where $J_s$ is the subset of all poststratification cells that comprise $s$.

 The technique and its advantages

-The technique essentially involves using data from, for example, censuses relating to various types of people corresponding to different characteristics (e.g., age, race), in a first step to estimate the relationship between those types and individual preferences (i.e., multi-level regression of the dataset).
-This relationship is then used in a second step to estimate the sub-regional preference based on the number of people having each type/characteristic in that sub-region (a process known as "poststratification").
-In this way the need to perform surveys at sub-regional level, which can be expensive and impractical in an area (e.g., a country) with many sub-regions (e.g. counties, ridings, or states), is avoided.
+The technique essentially involves using data from, for example, censuses relating to various types of people corresponding to different characteristics (e.g. age, race), in a first step to estimate the relationship between those types and individual preferences (i.e., multi-level regression of the dataset).
+This relationship is then used in a second step to estimate the sub-regional preference based on the number of people having each type or characteristic in that sub-region (a process known as "poststratification").
+In this way the need to perform surveys at sub-regional level, which can be expensive and impractical in an area (e.g. a country) with many sub-regions (e.g. counties, ridings, or states), is avoided.
 It also avoids issues with consistency of survey when comparing different surveys performed in different areas.
 Additionally, it allows the estimating of preference within a specific locality based on a survey taken across a wider area that includes relatively few people from the locality in question, or where the sample may be highly unrepresentative.

 History

 The technique was originally developed by Gelman and T. Little in 1997, building upon ideas of Fay and Herriot and R. Little.
 It was subsequently expanded on by Park, Gelman, and Bafumi in 2004 and 2006.
 It was proposed for use in estimating US-state-level voter preference by Lax and Philips in 2009.
 Warshaw and Rodden subsequently proposed it for use in estimating district-level public opinion in 2012.
-Wang et al. subsequently used it for estimating the outcome of the 2012 US presidential election based on a survey of Xbox users, and it has also been proposed for use in the field of epidemiology.
+Later, Wang et al. used survey data of Xbox users to predict the outcome of the 2012 US presidential election.
+The Xbox gamers were 65% 18- to 29-year-olds and 93% male, while the electorate as a whole was 19% 18- to 29-year-olds and 47% male.
+Even though the original data was highly biased, after multilevel regression with poststratification the authors were able to get estimates that agreed with those coming from polls using large amounts of random and representative data.
+Since then it has also been proposed for use in the field of epidemiology.